 Weight cutting happens when your body excretes the excess fluid and then some.
 Even after you stop water loading, your body has grown accustomed to overhydration and will continue to shed water for a while before your hormone levels balance out.

 Water loading and cutting can be stressful for your body, but when done properly, it’s a safe way to shed water weight.

-An IV drip introduces fluid directly to your circulatory system, quickly replacing water, vitamins and nutrients in every part of your body.
-IV therapy is the best choice when you want to feel better fast.
+An IV drip introduces fluid directly to your circulatory system, quickly replacing water, vitamins, and nutrients in every part of your body.
+IV therapy is the best choice when you want to lose water weight quickly and feel better fast.